Stephen Chao: USA Network

 In February 1998, Barry Diller purchased USA Network and the Sci Fi Channel from Universal Studios, hiring Chao in April as president of programming and marketing, working with such shows as the WWF, La Femme Nikita, Highlander: The Series, Baywatch and the Jerry Springer Show.
 He was also responsible for the dramedy Monk.
 At the time he paid a record amount to buy the script from ABC, which had placed the project in turnaround.
 On March 23, 2000, Chao was promoted to president of USA Cable, where he supervised all cable services.
 During his tenure, USA Network aired the second most watched original mini-series in basic cable history, Attila, and the hit original movies All-American Girl: The Mary Kay LeTourneau Story and Cabin by the Lake.
 During Chao's tenure, the SciFi Channel emerged as the largest provider of event mini-series in primetime launching the six-hour mini-series, Frank Herbert's Dune, Steven Spielberg's 20-hour mini-series Taken and Crossing Over with John Edward.
 Chao resigned as president of USA Cable on November 5, 2001.

 WonderHowTo

-In 2006, Stephen Chao and Mike Goedecke founded WonderHowTo.com in Santa Monica, California.
+In 2006, Chao and Mike Goedecke founded WonderHowTo.com in Santa Monica, California.
 With backing from Cambridge, Massachusetts-based General Catalyst Partners, WonderHowTo.com launched in January 2008.
 As of January 2018, WonderHowTo had more than 13 million monthly uniques.